Intended Learning Outcomes

 - identify and prioritise the patient’s problems

-- formulate a safe and appropriate intervention plan for a patient after acute myocardial infarction
+- formulate a safe and appropriate intervention plan for a patient after acute cardiac event including myocardial infarction, acute coronary syndrome and cardiac surgery

 - formulate appropriate physiotherapy discharge criteria for a patient admitted for cardiac management

-Phase II cardiac rehabilitation -Assessment and goal setting
+Phase II cardiac rehabilitation - assessment, goal setting and exercise prescription

 - assess the individual needs of participants recruited to a cardiac rehabilitation program